Szwochm/OSCP-Prep/OSCP-Notes/Active-Directory1.md

 store found passwords for later, try to figure out password policy from found passwords

 Document every thing you find, but don't jump the gun

+### Active Directory - Automated Enumeration (BloodHound, sharphound)

+BloodHound = data presenter
+SharpHound = collect data using the manual methods above

+Import-Module .\Sharphound.ps1

+Info on how to use sharphound
+Get-Help Invoke-BloodHound

+Gather all data, sent to zip json file called corp audit on desktop Invoke-BloodHound -CollectionMethod All -OutputDirectory C:\Users\stephanie\Desktop\ -OutputPrefix "corp audit"

+Looping isn't covered in OSCP but helps find changes (as in it catches the changes, it won't tell you "HEY THIS IS A CHANGE" as far as I understand) during the scan

+### Analysing Data using BloodHound

+sudo neo4j start

+navigate to http:\\localhost:7474\

+log-in

+in kali run bloodhound

+login-in

+upload data aquired by sharphound